Rob and Laura’s wedding photos at Bassmead Manor Barn, a beautiful barn wedding venue in Cambridgeshire.

 Laura: Rob finds a song he loves and plays it continuously for around a week.
 This leads to him over killing it completely and then neither of us wanting to listen to it again.

-One thing we wish we would have known earlier with regards to planning:
+One thing we wish we would have known earlier with regards to planning our wedding at Bassmead Manor Barns

-Overestimating how long it would take to organise the smaller more personalised details.
+Overestimating how long it would take to organise the smaller more personalized details.
 The big things are easy, the smaller bits take time and effort to get them just right.

 Laura – Enjoy the planning, it’s so easy to get caught up in everything and get stressed over the smallest things.
 Start early by booking your vendors and then make sure you put time aside to plan things together.
 Planning should be fun!